 On the efficiency of the program, Green Mountain Energy states that “Each green shipment offsets 50 pounds of carbon dioxide (CO2), which is like opting to bike instead of driving 45 miles, or as much as three trees can absorb in one year.”

 Additionally, Klean Kanteen is a certified B company, receiving a score of 99 out of 200 with their highest mark being in the environmental section.
 They have also been a member of 1% For The Planet since 2008, supporting the Breast Cancer Fund, Healthy Child Healthy World, NatureBridge, the Environmental Working Group, Buffalo Field Campaign, and the American Hiking Society, among others.

 It’s evident that sustainability isn’t taken lightly over at Klean Kanteen.
 They’re really at the forefront when it comes to seeing how larger organizations can be sustainable while also remaining profitable.

 That said, my main concerns lie with the fact that their bottles are made in China and that they’re only using around 25% of recycled steel in production.
 On the one hand, I can somewhat overlook the fact that the bottles are made in China, especially as Klean Kanteen is so transparent about it and it seems like they’re going about it in the right way.
 On the other hand, the low use of recycled steel really overshadows the other awesome sustainable actions that Klean Kanteen is doing.
 It’s unfortunate and I really hope they address it moving forward.

-When it’s all said and done, Klean Kanteen is a fairly sustainable organization.
-There is much room for growth, especially in their production cycle, but they’ve been doing a great job of going the extra mile to take care of our planet from a distribution and operational perspective.
+When it’s all said and done, Klean Kanteen is a sustainable organization with an even more important global sustainable message to avoid plasticware.
+There is room for growth, especially in their production cycle, but they’ve been doing a great job of going the extra mile to take care of our planet from a distribution and operational perspective.
 I’m looking forward to seeing where they go next!